ibmruntimes/go-recordio/v2/example-loaddll/README.md

-An example of call a COBOL DLL
+An example of loading dwarf dll.

 To build and run
 ```